-A Lyme disease antibody test is used to determine if you have been infected with Borrelia burgdorferi, the bacterium that causes Lyme disease.
-Lyme disease antibody tests are conducted with a routine blood draw.
+A Lyme disease blood test is used to determine if you have contracted Borrelia burgdorferi (B. burgdorferi), the bacterium that causes Lyme disease.
+Lyme disease tests are conducted with a routine blood draw.

 - joint pain

 - skin rash in the shape of a bull’s-eye

 Untreated, Lyme disease can affect your heart and nervous system.
 Symptoms of advanced Lyme disease can include:

 - loss of muscle tone in the face

 - tingling in your hands and feet

 Lyme disease can be difficult to diagnose.
 Ticks are very small, and the bites are not always noticeable.
 Symptoms of the disease can vary from person to person.
 Not everyone experiences the classic “bull’s-eye” rash pattern around a tick bite.

 It should be noted that testing is not always required to make a diagnosis.
 For people with a classic bulls-eye rash (Erythema migrans) living in a high risk area, testing is not recommended for diagnosis.